| || |

 Solano County MHSA 3-Year Plan for FY17/18 - FY19/20 and Annual Update for FY16/17

-Additionally, a Public Hearing will be held to review the Plan and Update at the Mental Health Advisory Board meeting scheduled for Tuesday, December 20, 2014.
+The Public Comment period for the 3-Year Plan and Annual Update closed on December 17, 2016.
+A Public Hearing will be held to review the 3-Year Plan and Annual Update at the Mental Health Advisory Board meeting scheduled for Tuesday, December 20, 2014.
 For more information about the Mental Health Advisory Board, please visit their page by clicking here.

 In November 2004, California voters passed Proposition 63, known as the Mental Health Services Act or MHSA.
 Written in partnership with individuals and family members of individuals whose lives are affect by mental illness and community leaders, the MHSA calls for each county to create a continuum of care to serve all age groups from birth to the end of life, funded by a one-percent tax on Californians with incomes over one million dollars.

 MHSA provided the first opportunity in many years for increased funding, personnel, and other resources to support county mental health programs and monitor progress toward statewide goals for children, transition age youth, adults, older adults, and families.

 During the first six years of the MHSA, Solano County wrote and implemented separate plans for each of the five components.
 However, the most recent MHSA Three-Year Plan, which outlines service delivery for fiscal year 2014-2015 through fiscal year 2016-2017, represents a transition to a new paradigm for MHSA, one which addresses a new vision for mental health services in Solano County, characterized by increased integration and clearer linkages.
 More information on the most recent MHSA Three-Year Plan can be found by visiting the Annual Plans & Updates page.